 The results are not surprising because incumbent banks maintain a different risk profile compared to the challenger banks due to their higher volume of customers and their impact on the financial market.
 As such they are generally more hesitant to use online identification techniques.

-In practice there is often still a "better safe than sorry" approach at many organisations which continue to put more emphasis on adhering to KYC obligations.
+In practice there is often still a "better safe than sorry" approach at many organizations which continue to put more emphasis on adhering to KYC obligations.
 However, if they don’t transform their processes and embrace digital opportunities, they will soon seem old-fashioned to new customers.
 This doesn’t have to be the case.
 With evolving technologies, digital customer onboarding processes can be secure while also providing a user-friendly experience.
 Let's consider some ways to achieve this.

-Organisations can consider a diverse range of technologies to enhance the process
+Organizations can consider a diverse range of technologies to enhance the process

 Is the customer's document valid?